Meyer Lemon Bar Recipe

 Why these are the Best Lemon Bars

-The filling: lemon bars are, by nature, a custard dessert, using Meyer lemon juice in place of milk.
+THE FILLING: these lemon bars are a custard dessert, using Meyer lemon juice in place of milk.
 There are a lot of eggs happening in this filling, which gives the bars its structure.

 meyer lemon bar sitting on a plate with slices of meyer lemon